This is a kayak trail that presents a challenge – 11 miles, three lakes, two creeks and a canal, all in a loop you paddle counterclockwise.

 It is a very sunny trail; not a good one for summer.
 And there are many miles of scenery that is OK but not spectacular.

-The trail was designated the 53rd state paddling trail in fall 2015.
+The trail was designated as a state paddling trail.

 You start in the least attractive section, the Zipperer Canal, where you must paddle two miles against a strong current.
 Until the end, when it reaches Lake Rosalie, the canal is straight and lined with tall grass but few trees.